awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ### Cross\-Region Replication Considerations<a name="USER_ReadRepl.XRgn.Cnsdr"></a>

-All of the considerations for performing replication within an AWS Region apply to cross\-region replication\.
+All of the considerations for performing replication within an AWS Region apply to cross\-Region replication\.
 The following extra considerations apply when replicating between AWS Regions:
 + You can only replicate between AWS Regions when using the following Amazon RDS DB instances:
   + MariaDB \(all versions\)\.
   + MySQL version 5\.6 and later\.
   + Oracle Enterprise Edition \(EE\) engine version 12\.1\.0\.2\.v10 and higher 12\.1 versions, all versions of 12\.2, and all versions of 18\.0\.

     An an Active Data Guard license is required\.
-For information about limitations for Oracle cross\-region Read Replicas, see [Read Replica Limitations with Oracle](oracle-read-replicas.md#oracle-read-replicas.limitations)\.
+For information about limitations for Oracle cross\-Region read replicas, see [Read Replica Limitations with Oracle](oracle-read-replicas.md#oracle-read-replicas.limitations)\.
   + PostgreSQL version 9\.4\.7 and later\.
-+ A source DB instance can have cross\-region Read Replicas in multiple AWS Regions\.
++ A source DB instance can have cross\-Region read replicas in multiple AWS Regions\.
-+ You can only create a cross\-region Amazon RDS Read Replica from a source Amazon RDS DB instance that is not a Read Replica of another Amazon RDS DB instance\.
++ You can only create a cross\-Region Amazon RDS read replica from a source Amazon RDS DB instance that is not a read replica of another Amazon RDS DB instance\.
 + You can't set up a replication channel into or out of the AWS GovCloud \(US\-West\) Region\.
-+ You can expect to see a higher level of lag time for any Read Replica that is in a different AWS Region than the source instance\.
++ You can expect to see a higher level of lag time for any read replica that is in a different AWS Region than the source instance\.
 This lag time comes from the longer network channels between regional data centers\.
-+ Within an AWS Region, all cross\-region Read Replicas created from the same source DB instance must either be in the same Amazon VPC or be outside of a VPC\.
-For cross\-region Read Replicas, any of the create Read Replica commands that specify the `--db-subnet-group-name` parameter must specify a DB subnet group from the same VPC\.
++ Within an AWS Region, all cross\-Region read replicas created from the same source DB instance must either be in the same VPC or be outside of a VPC\.
+For cross\-Region read replicas, any of the create read replica commands that specify the `--db-subnet-group-name` parameter must specify a DB subnet group from the same VPC\.
-+ You can create a cross\-region Read Replica in a VPC from a source DB instance that is in a VPC in another AWS Region\.
-You can also create a cross\-region Read Replica in a VPC from a source DB instance that is not in a VPC\.
-You can also create a cross\-region Read Replica that is not in a VPC from a source DB instance that is in a VPC\.
++ You can create a cross\-Region read replica in a VPC from a source DB instance that is in a VPC in another AWS Region\.
+You can also create a cross\-Region read replica in a VPC from a source DB instance that is not in a VPC\.
+You can also create a cross\-Region read replica that is not in a VPC from a source DB instance that is in a VPC\.
-+ Due to the limit on the number of access control list \(ACL\) entries for a VPC, we can't guarantee more than five cross\-region Read Replica instances\.
++ Due to the limit on the number of access control list \(ACL\) entries for a VPC, we can't guarantee more than five cross\-Region read replica instances\.
-+ The Read Replica uses the default DB parameter group for the specified DB engine\.
++ The read replica uses the default DB parameter group for the specified DB engine\.
-+ The Read Replica uses the default security group\.
++ The read replica uses the default security group\.
-+ For MariaDB, MySQL, and Oracle DB instances, when the source for a cross\-region Read Replica is deleted, the Read Replica is promoted\.
-For PostgreSQL DB instances, when the source for a cross\-region Read Replica is deleted, the replication status of the Read Replica is set to `terminated`\.
-However, the Read Replica isn't promoted\.
++ For MariaDB, MySQL, and Oracle DB instances, when the source for a cross\-Region read replica is deleted, the read replica is promoted\.
++ For PostgreSQL DB instances, when the source for a cross\-Region read replica is deleted, the replication status of the read replica is set to `terminated`\.
+The read replica isn't promoted\.

 ### Cross\-Region Replication Costs<a name="USER_ReadRepl.XRgn.Costs"></a>

-The data transferred for cross\-region replication incurs Amazon RDS data transfer charges\.
-These cross\-region replication actions generate charges for the data transferred out of the source AWS Region:
+The data transferred for cross\-Region replication incurs Amazon RDS data transfer charges\.
+These cross\-Region replication actions generate charges for the data transferred out of the source AWS Region:
-+ When you create a Read Replica, Amazon RDS takes a snapshot of the source instance and transfers the snapshot to the Read Replica AWS Region\.
++ When you create a read replica, Amazon RDS takes a snapshot of the source instance and transfers the snapshot to the read replica AWS Region\.
-+ For each data modification made in the source databases, Amazon RDS transfers data from the source AWS Region to the Read Replica AWS Region\.
++ For each data modification made in the source databases, Amazon RDS transfers data from the source AWS Region to the read replica AWS Region\.

 For more information about data transfer pricing, see [Amazon RDS Pricing](https://aws.amazon.com/rds/pricing/)\.

-For MySQL and MariaDB instances, you can reduce your data transfer costs by reducing the number of cross\-region Read Replicas that you create\.
-For example, suppose that you have a source DB instance in one AWS Region and want to have three Read Replicas in another AWS Region\.
-In this case, you create only one of the Read Replicas from the source DB instance\.
-You create the other two replicas from the first Read Replica instead of the source DB instance\.
+For MySQL and MariaDB instances, you can reduce your data transfer costs by reducing the number of cross\-Region read replicas that you create\.
+For example, suppose that you have a source DB instance in one AWS Region and want to have three read replicas in another AWS Region\.
+In this case, you create only one of the read replicas from the source DB instance\.
+You create the other two replicas from the first read replica instead of the source DB instance\.

 For example, if you have `source-instance-1` in one AWS Region, you can do the following:
 + Create `read-replica-1` in the new AWS Region, specifying `source-instance-1` as the source\.
 + Create `read-replica-2` from `read-replica-1`\.
 + Create `read-replica-3` from `read-replica-1`\.

 In this example, you are only charged for the data transferred from `source-instance-1` to `read-replica-1`\.
-You are not charged for the data transferred from `read-replica-1` to the other two replicas because they are all in the same AWS Region\.
+You aren't charged for the data transferred from `read-replica-1` to the other two replicas because they are all in the same AWS Region\.
 If you create all three replicas directly from `source-instance-1`, you are charged for the data transfers to all three replicas\.

 ### How Amazon RDS Does Cross\-Region Replication<a name="USER_ReadRepl.XRgn.Process"></a>

-Amazon RDS uses the following process to create a cross\-region Read Replica\.
+Amazon RDS uses the following process to create a cross\-Region read replica\.
 Depending on the AWS Regions involved and the amount of data in the databases, this process can take hours to complete\.
-You can use this information to determine how far the process has proceeded when you create a cross\-region Read Replica:
+You can use this information to determine how far the process has proceeded when you create a cross\-Region read replica:

 1. Amazon RDS begins configuring the source DB instance as a replication source and sets the status to *modifying*\.

-1. Amazon RDS begins setting up the specified Read Replica in the destination AWS Region and sets the status to *creating*\.
+1. Amazon RDS begins setting up the specified read replica in the destination AWS Region and sets the status to *creating*\.

 1. Amazon RDS creates an automated DB snapshot of the source DB instance in the source AWS Region\.
 The format of the DB snapshot name is `rds:<InstanceID>-<timestamp>`, where `<InstanceID>` is the identifier of the source instance, and `<timestamp>` is the date and time the copy started\.
 For example, `rds:mysourceinstance-2013-11-14-09-24` was created from the instance `mysourceinstance` at `2013-11-14-09-24`\.
-During the creation of an automated DB snapshot, the source DB instance status remains *modifying*, the Read Replica status remains *creating*, and the DB snapshot status is *creating*\.
+During the creation of an automated DB snapshot, the source DB instance status remains *modifying*, the read replica status remains *creating*, and the DB snapshot status is *creating*\.
 The progress column of the DB snapshot page in the console reports how far the DB snapshot creation has progressed\.
 When the DB snapshot is complete, the status of both the DB snapshot and source DB instance are set to *available*\.

-1. Amazon RDS begins a cross\-region snapshot copy for the initial data transfer\.
+1. Amazon RDS begins a cross\-Region snapshot copy for the initial data transfer\.
 The snapshot copy is listed as an automated snapshot in the destination AWS Region with a status of *creating*\.
 It has the same name as the source DB snapshot\.
 The progress column of the DB snapshot display indicates how far the copy has progressed\.
 When the copy is complete, the status of the DB snapshot copy is set to *available*\.

-1. Amazon RDS then uses the copied DB snapshot for the initial data load on the Read Replica\.
-During this phase, the Read Replica is in the list of DB instances in the destination, with a status of *creating*\.
-When the load is complete, the Read Replica status is set to *available*, and the DB snapshot copy is deleted\.
+1. Amazon RDS then uses the copied DB snapshot for the initial data load on the read replica\.
+During this phase, the read replica is in the list of DB instances in the destination, with a status of *creating*\.
+When the load is complete, the read replica status is set to *available*, and the DB snapshot copy is deleted\.

-1. When the Read Replica reaches the available status, Amazon RDS starts by replicating the changes made to the source instance since the start of the create Read Replica operation\.
-During this phase, the replication lag time for the Read Replica is greater than 0\.
+1. When the read replica reaches the available status, Amazon RDS starts by replicating the changes made to the source instance since the start of the create read replica operation\.
+During this phase, the replication lag time for the read replica is greater than 0\.

    For information about replication lag time, see [Monitoring Read Replication](#USER_ReadRepl.Monitoring)\.

 ### Cross\-Region Replication Examples<a name="USER_ReadRepl.XRgn.Examples"></a>

 **Example Create a Cross\-Region Read Replica Outside of Any VPC**
-The following example creates a Read Replica in us\-west\-2 from a source DB instance in us\-east\-1\.
-The Read Replica is created outside of a VPC:
+The following example creates a read replica in us\-west\-2 from a source DB instance in us\-east\-1\.
+The read replica is created outside of a VPC:
 For Linux, macOS, or Unix:

 ```